lastrust/community-modules/opensea-operator-filter/README.md

 Returns if the operator is allowed to manage all the assets of owner

 `onlyAllowedOperatorApproval(operator)` modifier
+This modifier will revert if the `operator` or its code hash is filtered by the `OperatorFilterRegistry` contract.

 | name      |  type   |              description |
 | :-------- |:-------:| -----------------------: |